 • Cotton terry: Egyptian and Turkish cotton are perfect for luxuriously soft and absorbent bathrobes.
 They can, however, be somewhat bulkier and are prone to shrinking.

 • Cotton velour: With a feel similar to velvet, these robes are soft to the touch and extra warm.
 They can be slightly bulky and expensive, and if you opt for this choice, you’ll want to be sure that your bathrobe’s cotton content is no lower than 80 percent.

 • Silk and satin: These lightweight materials are perfect for a summer robe; however, they don’t have nearly the absorbency that a cotton robe has.

-Get inspired with our curated ideas for Bath Linens and find the perfect item for every room in your home.
-With such a wide selection of Bath Linens for sale, from brands like Linum Home Textiles, The-store, and Deny Designs, you’re sure to find something that you’ll love.
-Shop from Bath Linens, like the the Gradiation Bath Rug or the Radiant 3 Piece Bath Rug Set, while discovering new home products and designs.
+Find where to buy Bath Linens and get inspired with our curated ideas for Bath Linens to find the perfect item for every room in your home.
+With such a wide selection of Bath Linens for sale, from brands like Linum Home Textiles, E By Design, and The-store, you’re sure to find something that you’ll love.
+Shop from Bath Linens, like the Luxury Bathroom Rugs or the Indoor/Outdoor Teak Shower Mat...36" x 30" X 1.5" 14 lbs, while discovering new home products and designs.
 Whether you’re looking to buy Bath Linens online or get inspiration for your home, you’ll find just what you’re looking for on Houzz.